sabamdarif/termux-desktop/README.md

 - **Type `tx11stop` to stop Termux:11 server**
 - **Type `vncstop -f` to kill vncserver**
 - **Type `gui -kill` to kill both vncserver and Termux:x11 At Once**
-## If you like my work then dont forget to give a Star :)
+## If you like my work then don't forget to give a Star :)